Tai Viet, Tai Dam

 For open syllables ending with nasals or glides, the following high class consonants are used.

-In addition, several vowels carry a final consonant.
+In addition, Tai Dam has ways of writing several rhymes, where a vowel sign represents a vowel sound followed by a final consonant.
 See vowels.
 These include:

 Consonant sounds to characters